SAKryukov/dotnet-solution-structure/articles/article0.md

 Tested on .NET 5 and 7.

-To change a target framework, edit the file Directory.Build.props, modify the property `<TargetFramework>`.
-It will change target frameworks in all projects automatically, including those requring "-windows".
+To change a target framework, edit the file "Directory.Build.props", and modify the property `<TargetFramework>`.
+It will change target frameworks in all projects automatically, including those requiring "-windows".

 ## Conclusions

+The [title image on top of the present article](#image-title) symbolizes the merging of dictionaries, the help provided to the readers, and different ways to take.
+Also, the mess of characters of various writing systems suggests the importance of globalization and localization.

-I'm new to this topic, so I will greatly appreciate any suggestions, advice, and criticism.
+In the solution, there are many techniques I'm using for the very firt time, and I would greatly appreciate any suggestions, advice, and criticism.